sadra-nosrati/Melkino/README.md

 npm run dev
 ```

-The development command starts both the **Vite frontend** and **Express backend** together, so you do not need to run them manually in separate terminals.
+The development command starts both the **Vite frontend** and **Express backend**, so there is no need to run them manually in separate terminals.

 During development, frontend requests to: